pawatsethaput/OpenBank/RBS-OBP-API-Sandbox.md

 During the OAuth login, the user of your app will be asked for a customer username/password.

-Here are example logins to test your OAuth flow:
+Here are example logins to test your App / OAuth flow:

     Robert
     username : robert.r.c@example.com